Chapter 2 Hosting Concepts

 2.2 Website Technologies

-The data that comes from a server is provided in a raw format that needs to be interpreted by a client (Fig. 2.1, top).
+The data that comes from a server is provided in a raw format that needs to be interpreted by a client (Fig. 2.2, top).
+Data is transferred with HTTP (Hypertext Transfer Protocol), creating a connection to the server for each data request.
 In the case of a Shiny application, the data provided is meant to be interpreted by a web browser that serves a website.
 A website uses many technologies to interpret which commonly includes: HTML (HyperText Markup Language), CSS (Cascading Style Sheets), and JavaScript.

 Shiny applications use HTML, CSS, and JavaScript to render a web application.
 The HTML contains textual information about a website.
 While the CSS provides styling for a website.
 The JavaScript enables interactivity for a website by communicating with the Shiny application backend.

 The Shiny application backend runs on either R or Python and creates the data needed to render the application on a web browser.
-A feature of Shiny is the use of websockets that enable the client computer to establish a channel with the server for two-way communication.
-This feature is critical in providing the reactivity that make Shiny so well suited for data related applications (Fig. 2.1, middle).
+A feature of Shiny is the use of websockets that enable the client computer to establish a two-way communication channel with the server.
+Websockets are beneficial as your application can simultaneously send and receive data by opening up a single continuous connection to the server.
+In comparison, HTTP requires multiple connections to send and receive data which reduces overhead traffic for transfers improving data transfer performance.
+Websockets are critical in providing the reactivity that make Shiny so well suited for data related applications (Fig. 2.2, middle).

 2.3 Servers

-Serving static files is much easier that serving dynamic applications.
+Serving static files is much easier than serving dynamic applications like Shiny.
 Static files, as the name implies, will not change.
-Any modifications to the data are only made on the client side in memory.
+Any modifications to the data is only made on the client side in memory.
 In contrast with this, dynamic applications require constant communication between the client and the server.
 As a result, hosting static files vs. dynamic apps will require different setups on the server side and will have different resources to effectively serve the users.

 2.4 Hosting Environments

 On servers that are meant to serve web applications, environments are specifically setup to help run web applications.
+An environment is a special setup on a server with the necessary dependencies and configurations to host your application.
 A lot of consideration of security, compatibility, and optimization goes into hosting environments to ensure that a web application runs as intended.

 In terms of security, you must consider firewalls, how data is transmitted, and who can access your app.
+A firewall is a system that controls who can access your server.
 These considerations may not be known to the end user of your Shiny application, but it is important for you to be aware of when hosting a Shiny application.

-In terms of compatibility, virtualization and containers can help make your application run on any platform.
-Otherwise, you might spend a lot of time installing the right software to run your Shiny application.
+In terms of compatibility, virtualization and containers can help make your applications run on any platform.
+Virtualization refers to allocation of hardware resources as virtualized hardware to create an isolated environment.
+A container also creates an isolated environment, but without the virtualized hardware.
+In other words, virtualization emulates the hardware, whereas a container directly accesses the hardware.
+Without isolated environments, you might spend a lot of time installing the right software to run your Shiny application.
 This also helps make your application scalable by being able to easily deploy on multiple instances of a platform.

 In terms of optimization, you must consider how to route your traffic to ensure that your app runs smoothly.
 Many times, there might be high demand for your application.
 This is where multiple instances of your Shiny application might come in handy, where you are able to distribute the requests for your application.